labspt3-discussion-board/discussion-board-BE/README.md

 4. Next, you will need to install [psycopg2](http://initd.org/psycopg/); the driver that allows your Django project to interface with PostgreSQL.
 To do this, open a terminal and change your current working directory to your Django projects root directory.
 Be sure to activate the virtual environment by running the command `>pipenv shell`.
 Then run the command `>pipenv install psycopg2`.

-5. In the root directory of your Django project, create a .env file and create the following variables:
+5. In the root directory of your Django project, create a .env file and add the following variables:

 ```
 LOCAL_DB_ENGINE=django.db.backends.postgresql